 #1 What is MailHog?

-MailHog is an email-testing tool that hides behind a fake SMTP server.
-It wraps the SMTP protocol with extensions and doesn't need any special backend implementations.
 MailHog is a very basic SMTP server that takes all outgoing emails given to it.
-An online interface is available to view the hacked emails.
+An online interface is available to view hacked emails.
 MailHog is a Golang-based portable tool.
-It runs on every supported platform, and Golang binary files make installation a breeze - just copy and run. 🏃♂️
+MailHog runs on every supported platform, and Golang binary files make installation a breeze - just copy and run. 🏃♂️

 Many of the key issues with email testing are addressed by MailHog.